markozeman/SSE/README.md

 * * *

-In our solution we used Python 3.5.2.
+In our solution we used Python 3.5.2 and Anaconda 3.